Class FlowControlledNoResultProcessor

 public abstract class FlowControlledNoResultProcessor extends FlowControlledNoFailureProcessor<java.lang.Object>

-which reduces boiler plate code when no result is expected.
-Instead all logic should be done in the future returned bynext()
+Implementation ofFlowControlledProcessorwhich reduces boiler plate code when no result is expected.
+Instead all logic should be done in the future returned bynext().To further minimize code this extends

-where by default all exceptions are considered failures.
-If you want to handle some failures you can overrideFlowControlledNoFailureProcessor.handleFailure(Throwable)
+FlowControlledNoFailureProcessorwhere by default all exceptions are considered failures.
+If you want to handle some failures you can overrideFlowControlledNoFailureProcessor.handleFailure(Throwable)returningtrueto indicate an exception as expected.- Since:

 - 5.37